 A project designed to find out why the number of yellow perch are declining in fish population counts continues this summer in 25 Minnesota lakes.

 Investigational reports: Minnesota DNR fisheries section publications for research studies that have more local or regional management implications.

 Special publications: DNR manuals, lake management plans, guidelines or reviews.

 Peer-reviewed publications: Research studies that are published in scientific journals and have gone through a rigorous peer review process.
 Results of these studies influence fisheries management beyond Minnesota.
 Copies of these reports can usually be received by contacting the author.

 Fisheries research unit staff have a broad range of skills and expertise including population and fish community dynamics; bioenergetics and food web dynamics; genetics; stock assessment; statistics; fish habitat; assessment methodologies and hydroacoustics; watershed and landscape ecology; and long term monitoring.

-Melissa Treml, fisheries research manager, St. Paul
+John Hoxmeier, fisheries research supervisor, St. Paul